View Today's Active Threads / View New Posts / Mark All Boards Read / Chit Chat Board

 I've been watching Bonanza regularly since September as one of my local stations has been airing it.
 Hoss is my favorite character on the show and I agree with everyone else that Dan was basically playing himself on the show.
 It's sad that he died so young but it is comforting to know he is so fondly remembered by so many people.

 Only a life lived for others is worth living.
-Alfred Einstein
+Albert Einstein

 A life isn't worth living unless it has impact on other lives.
 Jackie Robinson